 Italian police have raided the homes of known left-wing extremists after the murder on Wednesday (8 November) of State prosecutor Sr.

-Italian police have raided the homes of known left-wing extremists after the murder on Wednesday (8 November) of State prosecutor Sr. Fedela Calvosa, his driver and bodyguard on a road eighty kilometres (fifty miles) south of Rome.
+Background: Italian police have raided the homes of known left-wing extremists after the murder on Wednesday (8 November) of State prosecutor Sr. Fedela Calvosa, his driver and bodyguard on a road eighty kilometres (fifty miles) south of Rome.
 Leftist guerrilla organisations have claimed responsibility for the attack.
 The killings are regarded in Italy as the most serious incident of political violence since the Red Brigade kidnapped and murdered former Prime Minister Aldo Moro.

 SYNOPSIS: Sr. Fedele Calvosa, and his aides died when their car was ambushed on a forest road near Parica in the Lepini mountains.
 Three men and a woman forced the prosecutor's car to stop at a road junction, before firing their automatic weapons.
 Sr. Calvosa and his bodyguard died instantly, but the driver dived into a ditch before being shot in the head.